fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - If you want to play a specific audio file, choose **Play an audio file** and upload an MP3, WAV, or WMA file.
 See [Supported audio file formats](plan-auto-attendant-call-queue.md#supported-audio-file-formats).

 > [!IMPORTANT]
-> You're responsible for independently clearing and securing all necessary rights and permissions to use any music or audio file with your Microsoft Teams service, which may include intellectual property and other rights in any music, sound effects, audio, brands, names, and other content in the audio file from all relevant rights holders, which may include artists, actors, performers, musicians, songwriters, composers, record labels, music publishers, unions, guilds, rights societies, collective management organizations, and any other parties who own, control, or license the music copyrights, sound effects, audio, and other intellectual property rights.
+> You're responsible for independently clearing and securing all necessary rights and permissions to use any music or audio file with your Microsoft Teams service, which might include intellectual property and other rights in any music, sound effects, audio, brands, names, and other content in the audio file from all relevant rights holders, which might include artists, actors, performers, musicians, songwriters, composers, record labels, music publishers, unions, guilds, rights societies, collective management organizations, and any other parties who own, control, or license the music copyrights, sound effects, audio, and other intellectual property rights.

 After you select a greeting and on-hold music, select the **Next** button at the bottom of the **Add a Call queue** page.